ifilonenko/cs4300sp2016-kipz/README.md

 https://devcenter.heroku.com/articles/getting-started-with-python#introduction

 ## About this framework
-Have a look at the `project_template/test.py` file which implement the function that searching for the most similar messages to the query based on their edit difference.
+Take a look at the `project_template/test.py` file which implement the function that searching for the most similar messages to the query based on their edit difference.
 You can implement your system accoring to this sample code.
 Note that you have to make sure that you have imported all the libraries or modules you need for each python file you createed.

 For the input data, I just simply use the JSON file `jsons/kardashian-transcripts.json` and I push it together with the whole project to the heroku.